FLASHBACK FRIDAY: HORNBY-HEAVY FRONT-ROW POWERS KIWIS TO TEST TRIUMPH

 The Kiwis approached the 1987 season in a state of flux.
 Graham Lowe’s influential reign as national coach, which included two groundbreaking victories over Australia, controversially ended after a 3-0 series whitewash at the hands of the green-and-golds and a shock Test defeat in Papua New Guinea.

 Australia solidified its standing as world rugby league’s powerhouse with a second straight undefeated Kangaroo Tour at the end of 1986.

 Consequently, New Zealand – with Rotorua-based Tony ‘Tank’ Gordon the new coach – was given little hope of competing in a one-off Test in Brisbane in July of ’87.
 Legendary forward and incumbent captain Mark Graham quit in protest of the NZRL’s treatment of Lowe (though he would return to the Kiwis in 1988).

 The Kiwis embarked on a short tour of Australia and Papua New Guinea in the lead-up to the Lang Park Test.
-They defeated Northern Rivers 44-16 in Lismore (with Wellington fullback and current Canterbury Rugby League Capability Manager George Lajpold making his New Zealand debut) and edged a Wally Lewis-led Queensland side that also featured Origin stars Allan Langer, Greg Dowling, Bryan Niebling and Greg Conescu 22-16.
+They defeated Northern Rivers 44-16 in Lismore (with Wellington fullback and later Canterbury Rugby League Capability Manager George Lajpold making his New Zealand debut) and edged a Wally Lewis-led Queensland side that also featured Origin stars Allan Langer, Greg Dowling, Bryan Niebling and Greg Conescu 22-16.